mohammadsaif19/continue/docs/docs/model-setup/select-provider.md

 # Select a model provider

-Continue makes it easy to swap out different LLM providers.
+FazzaPilot makes it easy to swap out different LLM providers.
 You can either click the "+" button next to the model dropdown to configure in the GUI or manually add them to your `config.json`.
 Once you've done this, you will be able to switch between them in the model selection dropdown.

 **In addition to selecting a model provider, you will need to figure out [what LLM to use](./select-model.md).**